xiaohan2012/daily-reading/july/metapath2vec.md

 # learned

 - network representation learning:
-  - common ingredients: skip-gram model
+  - common ingredients of NRL: skip-gram model
   - difference: how to define "neighbours"
   - example:
     - deepwalk: random walk on homogenous graph
     - metapath2vec: add bias/guide to walk by constraining edge type

 - another way to use sampled meta path: treats as document (as what's done in deepwalk)

 - [hogwild-parallize SGD without locking](https://people.eecs.berkeley.edu/~brecht/papers/hogwildTR.pdf)
   - with theoretical analysis
   - used by this paper, however is not shown to work well with word2vec, may suffer from writing to the same piece of memory

+- metapath2vec++ is not necessarily good than metapath2vec